ms-iot/content/en-US/Samples/OpenCV.md

 }
 {% endhighlight %}

-This function uses [Cascade classification](http://docs.opencv.org/2.4/doc/tutorials/objdetect/cascade_classifier/cascade_classifier.html) to classify and detect bodies and faces in a video stream (or image) using two Haar classifiers (xml files we will provide for you).
-It's a method of classification involving machine learning, as explained on OpenCV's [Website](http://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html).
+This function uses [cascade classification](http://docs.opencv.org/2.4/doc/tutorials/objdetect/cascade_classifier/cascade_classifier.html) to classify and detect bodies and faces in a video stream (or image) using two Haar classifiers, face\_cascade and body\_cascade, stored in the xml files we provided for you.
+It's a method of classification involving machine learning, as explained on OpenCV's [website](http://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html).

 7. Add the "Detect Faces and Bodies" button (detectFeaturesButton) event handler